azeemkhot/covid19-analysis-spark/README.md

-# covid19-analysis-spark
+# Covid19 Analysis using Spark

-PROBLEM STATEMENT
+## PROBLEM STATEMENT
-Recent Covid-19 The pandemic has raised alarms over one of the most overlooked areas to focus on: healthcare management.
+Recent Covid-19 pandemic has raised alarms over one of the most overlooked areas to focus on: healthcare management.
 While healthcare management has various use cases for using data, patient cases are one critical parameter to observe and predict if one wants to improve the efficiency of healthcare management in a hospital.